charlesemurray/AICLIIDE/SESSION_IMPLEMENTATION_PLAN_V2.md

 Production-grade implementation with TDD, proper error handling, concurrency safety, performance optimization, and comprehensive testing.

+## Core Principles

+### No Placeholder Implementations
+Every step must be **production-ready and complete**.
+Absolutely forbidden:
+- `TODO` comments in implementation code
+- `unimplemented!()` macros
+- `panic!()` for unhandled cases
+- Stub functions that just return `Ok(())`
+- Match arms with empty implementations
+- "Will implement later" comments

+### Definition of "Done" for Each Step
+A step is complete ONLY when:
+1. All tests pass (including edge cases and error paths)
+2. Implementation is production-ready (no placeholders)
+3. All error cases are handled properly
+4. Code is documented with rustdoc comments
+5. Manual testing validates expected behavior
+6. Code compiles without warnings
+7. Code review checklist passes

+### Small, Complete Steps
+- Each step is independently deployable
+- Each step adds complete functionality
+- No partial implementations
+- No "skeleton" code waiting to be filled in

 ## Pre-Implementation Phase

 ### Architecture Review